Central Michigan CSA Program

 My Dad has since sold the beef cattle except for a few for butchering and that has left over 60 acres of pasture available on the 120 acre farm that lays along the Tobacco River in Sheridan Township.
 I’ve relied on two Amish communities to grow most of the vegetables and fruits I offer at the market for the last 4 years and will continue to supply the market with that food because it is the highest quality of food I’ve found in terms of taste, cleanliness, and availability.
 Two years ago I did an experiment on an acre of pasture land here at the farm to see how crops would grow.
 I planted a little of everything and was pleased with the results.
 Growing here on the farm allows me to grow some of the old varieties also know as home grown varieties.
 Heirloom tomatoes are one example that I can grow here but am hard pressed to haul them any distance unless I hold them in my lap.
 They don’t ship well and there are many other great tasting varieties of other vegetables that don’t ship well either, I can grow them here for the CSA and I’m excited about that.

 Growing vegetables requires water, lots of water, so I looked for ways to minimize the quanity of water need to grow good food.
 We have three farm ponds that total about 4 acres and they have nutrient rich water that we’ve used to irrigate our gardens for over 20 years.
 We pump the water into a 1,000 tank and haul it up to the produce field to water.
 I installed mulch and gravity fed drip lines beneath it to water the plants, this greatly conserves water, diesel fuel, and time.
 Another benefit of water at the ground level is that the plants aren’t constantly wet which promotes disease like fungal blights and other problems.
+During research before I started the Central Michigan CSA I found several programs that failed and learned why.
+In all three cases it was drought.
+So basically the farmer had a complete crop loss and the members didn’t get their food!
+Not sure what happened to their money… My point is that I’ve taken steps and made investments so crop loss is highly unlikely.
+Drought, for instance, is of no concern on our farm.
+We also use methods that naturally ward off blights and other devastating disease.

 What is a CSA?

 In case your wondering CSA stands for “community supported agriculture” and is a term typically used to describe an agreement between a grower or growers and consumers.
 Essentially you subscribe, buy in, or express interest in a CSA and this entitles you to pre-agreed amounts of produce.
-Many time the CSA will offer shares and half shares.
+Many times the CSA will offer shares and half shares.
 These shares cost a set amount of money and are typically paid early in the growing season.
 The cost varies on what is offered and the length of the season.
 Some CSA’s offer specialty shares which can include things like flowers, honey, meats and eggs while some include these things in their normal share price.
 Most successful michigan CSA’s I’ve seen design the full share to feed a family of four, and a 1/2 share obviously is more in line for two people.

 Our CSA Program Details